0xScorpio/Certifications/CISSP/Domain-3-Security-Architecture-Engineering/Notes.md

   - Often found in low-power devices, since they can use shorter key lengths and be as secure
   - Patented, therefore costs money to use.
   - 256-bit ECC key is as strong as 3072-bit RSA key.

+- **ElGamal**
+  - based on Diffie-Hellman key exchange
+  - used in free GNU Privacy Guard software, recent versions of PGP and other cryptosystems.

+- **DSA (Digital Signature Algorithm)**
+  - uses a different algorithm for signing and encryption than RSA, yet provides the same security.
+  - DSA is a variant of ElGamal signature scheme.

+- **Knapsack (Merkle-Hellman knapsack cryptosystem)**
+  - The public key is used only for ENCRYPTION and the private key for DECRYPTION.
+  - NOT secure

 ### Hashing

 ### Quantum Cryptography and Key Distribution